jparrill/drivio/README.md

 - 🐳 **Docker Support**: Containerized deployment options
 - 📄 **GitLab Integration**: Fetch configuration files from GitLab repositories
 - ✅ **Validation**: Validate connections and repository access
+- 📁 **Work Directory Management**: All downloaded files and cloned repositories are stored in a local work directory for easy cleanup
+- 🧹 **Easy Cleanup**: Built-in clean command to remove all temporary files

 ## Installation